ypinhsuan/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* Has a need to manage students enrolled in classes
+* Has a need to manage students enrolled in one or more classes
+* Has a need to record students' attendance and participation scores
 * Prefer desktop apps over other types
 * Can type fast
 * Prefers typing to mouse interactions